Samuel Bamford: Biography

 Bamford was one of five children born to Daniel Bamford (a muslin weaver and part-time teacher, and later master of the Salford workhouse), and his wife, Hannah.
 He was baptised on 11 April 1788 at St Leonard's Church, Middleton.

 After his father withdrew him from Manchester Grammar School, Bamford became a weaver and then a warehouseman in Manchester.
 Exposure to Homer's Iliad and to the poems of John Milton influenced Bamford to begin writing poetry himself.

-On 24 June 1810, he married Jemema (or Jemima) Sheppard at the Collegiate Church of St Mary, St Denys and St George, in Manchester, now known as Manchester Cathedral.
+On 24 June 1810, he married Jemema (or Jemima) Sheppard, who he called 'Mima', at the Collegiate Church of St Mary, St Denys and St George, in Manchester, now known as Manchester Cathedral.

+Bamford and Mima had at least one child, born outside of wedlock.
+The "sweet infant, just of age to begin noticing things," was kept a secret and revealed to him the day after the couple married.
+According to Emma Griffin, Bamford and Mima's daughter, Ann, was six months old at the time and had been baptised in January 1810 under Jemima Sheppard's name.
+Griffin also notes that Bamford had another child out of wedlock to a "Yorkshire lass".

 In 1851 or thereabouts, Bamford obtained a situation as a messenger for the Inland Revenue at Somerset House, but soon returned to weaving.
 The 1861 England Census records that Samuel, as a "public reader and agent" resided with Jemina in Hall Street, Manchester.
-They appear to have been childless.